Stephen-Seo/SimpleArchiver/README.md

 Note that `--compressor` and `--decompressor` cmds must accept data from stdin and return processed data to stdout.

+## Using the Cosmopolitan-Compiled Version

+Note that on Linux, the `actually_portable_simplearchiver` binaries may attempt to open via Wine (if Wine is installed).
+[A workaround is mentioned here.](https://github.com/jart/cosmopolitan/blob/master/README.md#linux)

 ## Changes

 See the [Changelog](https://git.seodisparate.com/stephenseo/SimpleArchiver/src/branch/main/Changelog.md).